Ranking Every Air Jordan From 1 to 33

 When I think of Air Jordans, I think of the Raptor 7.
 The outsole was so wild, it’s all I wanted as a kid.
 It’s Neoprene bootie was something I’d never seen in a basketball sneaker before, but that wasn’t what made these so successful.
-Enter Bugs Bunny.
-The crafty critter’s adverts took the sneaker from hoops fanatics to the mainstream.
+It was a cartoon critter: Bugs Bunny.
+The crafty hare’s adverts took the sneaker from hoops fanatics to the mainstream.
 The rest is history.

 10. Air Jordan 29

-Undoubtedly the best performance Air Jordan in recent history, the Jordan 29 gave us Flightweave, a special one-piece woven material from Italy designed for lightweight strength that served as the precursor to Nike’s Flyweave.
-The tougher-than-knit weave had dual functionality; the performance element and the ability for the brand to print graphics over the entire upper, leading to insane colorways like the picture “Photo Reel”
+Undoubtedly the best performance Air Jordan in recent history, the Air Jordan 29 gave us Flightweave, a special one-piece weave material from Italy designed for lightweight strength that served as the precursor to Nike’s Flyweave.
+The tougher-than-knit weave had dual functionality; the performance element and the ability for the brand to print graphics over the entire upper, leading to insane colorways like the pictured “Photo Reel”

 9. Air Jordan 13

 Inspired by Mike’s cat-like on-court abilities, the Air Jordan 13 really kicked off Jordan Brand’s storytelling, something that’s inspired releases and marketing for decades to come.

 Plus, any sneaker Mike wins a championship in is a certified classic.

 You cannot get any more 90s than this.
 Even the ads featured Bugs Bunny.
 And although the shoes were big, heavy and lacked any real performance tech, the design remains iconic.